 Oil and gas loom large in Libya’s transition from chaos

-Libya is once again a focus of international attention because of the bloody activities of jihadist groups targeting security forces and oil installations in the country and threatening security in the Mediterranean.
+Libya is once again a focus of international attention because of the bloody activities of jihadist groups that are targeting security forces and oil installations in the country and threatening security in the Mediterranean.

-Militants affiliated with the Islamist State (ISIS) and al-Qaeda would like to prevent Libya from transitioning from chaos to stability.
+Militants affiliated with the Islamist State (ISIS) and al- Qaeda would like to prevent the transition of Libya from chaos to stability.

-If Libya has become a training ground for terrorists since 2011 and a transit point for traffickers of all kinds, including migrant smugglers, it is because of the country’s failure to negotiate a successful transition from a chaos-based state, through which Libyan dictator Muammar Qaddafi governed for 43 years, to a democratic government with working institutions.
+If Libya has become a training venue for terrorists since 2011 and a transit point for traffickers of all kind, including migrant smugglers, it is because of the failure of the country to negotiate a successful transition from a chaos-based state, through which Libyan dictator Muammar Qaddafi governed for 43 years, to a democratic government with working institutions.

 One can argue there were official institutions in Qaddafi’s Libya but those institutions were subjected to a pattern of organised anarchy orchestrated by the previous ruler and could not ensure any form of viable state building.
 Corruption and failed socio-economic policies planted the roots of future revolts and uprisings, which led to the fall of the regime.

 Since then, there has been a new pervasive state of anarchy.
-Former opposition members who had no government experience or were for too long either in exile or in jail could not fill the power vacuum or manage the country.
+Former opposition members who had no government experience or were for too long either in exile or in jail, could not fill the power vacuum or manage the country.
 The exercise of power turned into score-settling and civil strife.
-The lack of fully legitimate and effective institutions, as well as the proliferation of armed groups, hampered any peaceful transition.
+Lack of fully legitimate and effective institutions as well as the proliferation of armed groups hampered any peaceful transition.

-Large segments of the Libyan population suffer from insecurity and a lack of social and economic services, causing the displacement of hundreds of thousands at home and abroad.
+Large segments of the Libyan population suffer from insecurity and lack of social and economic services causing the displacement of hundreds of thousands at home and abroad.

 The approaches followed to reach a settlement to the Syria, Iraq and Yemen conflicts cannot be applied to Libya; neither can the Egyptian and Tunisian recipes.

-New income will help finance the costly effort of collecting weapons and dismantling armed militias.
+New income will help finance the costly effort of collection of weapons and dismantling of armed militias.
 Budgets will be needed to establish secure arms depots, compensate armed individuals and groups willing to relinquish their weapons and retrain revolutionary elements in other skills beside warfare.

 The resumption of Libya’s oil and gas activity will lessen the country’s dependence on Russian gas imports.
-Reconstruction will provide many joint ventures between Libya and foreign countries, including investment and employment opportunities.
+Reconstruction will also provide many joint ventures between Libya and foreign nations, including investment and employment opportunities.
 It will spur development and stability in Libya’s neighbourhood as well.